PalisadoesFoundation/pattoo/docs/configuration.rst

     $ export PATTOO_CONFIGDIR=/path/to/configuration/directory

-``pattoo`` will read any ``.yaml`` files found in this directory for configuration parameters.
+``pattoo`` will only read the configuration placed in a file named ``pattoo.yaml`` in this directory.

-Beginners should use a single file.
-For the purposes of this document we will assume this file is called ``etc/config.yaml``.

-Make sure that files in this directory are editable by the user that will be running ``pattoo`` daemons.
+Make sure that files in this directory are readable by the user that will be running ``pattoo`` daemons.

 Copy the Template to Your Configuration Directory
 -------------------------------------------------